isomerpages/ura-lkywcp/resources/features/_posts/2018-09-19-kazan-second-life.md

 The city has displayed sensitivity to different faiths, restoring or rebuilding three key religious landmarks in the past few decades: the [Qolşärif Mosque](https://www.rferl.org/a/1059451.html), [Annunciation Cathedral](http://welcome2018.com/en/places/kazan/236368/) and [Great Synagogue](https://www.chabad.org/news/article_cdo/aid/3059790/jewish/Restoration-of-100-Year-Old-Synagogue-Celebrated-in-Kazan-Russia.htm).
 More recently, a new funeral complex is divided almost equally into two cemeteries for Orthodox Christians and Muslims respectively, with a church and a mosque erected [in the allocated spaces](https://metshin.ru/en/posts/19618).

-Mayor Metshin’s administration is also overhauling the city’s “houses of culture”, partly to spur greater interaction and cooperation among cultural organisations.
+Mayor Metshin’s administration is also overhauling the city’s 'houses of culture', partly to spur greater interaction and cooperation among cultural organisations.
 In April 2018, one of the centres was reopened with a new information centre, waiting areas and a co-working zone for organisations to implement [joint projects](https://metshin.ru/en/posts/19409).

 “Kazan is often called the place where East meets West, and the union of the two civilisations finds manifestation in the architecture of the buildings and in everyday life.
 There is a constant dialogue of cultures and religions.
 People visit one another’s traditional festivities, and their appreciation does not stop at their own cultures, but extends to those of their neighbours,” said Ms Sannikova.